lucasseiler/pytorch-rnn-lm/README.md

 ## Experiments with greedy search

-Text generation has also been tested using *greedy search* (implemented in https://github.com/lucasseiler/examples).
+Text generation has also been successfully tested using *greedy search* (implemented in https://github.com/lucasseiler/examples).

 # Original Documentation